neumino/thinky/README.md

             - type -- throw if the type is not the one expected -- default to true
         - a boolean that set all 3 parameters to the same value

+_Note_: the fields enforce and default are optional.
-_Note:_ if enforce is provided as an object, the three fields missing/extra/type have to be defined.
+_Note bis_: if enforce is provided as an object, the three fields missing/extra/type have to be defined.
 This limitation will be lifted when more important issues will be solved.

 Examples of valid schema:

 ```
 { name: String }
 { name: { _type: String } }